 While serving as Executive Director of BBC America, Thomasma was responsible for launching micro-net Wonderstruck, a weekly 24-hour destination of wildlife and wonder every Saturday.
 She also launched WonderstruckTV.com, a free digital companion site featuring a robust library of short-form nature content, searchable by animal, location, or mood to provide a quick burst of wonder anytime.

 Thomasma joined AMC Networks in 2013, previously serving as Vice President of Research & Insights for BBC America where she developed audience strategies to drive ratings and revenue growth, inform brand positioning and program development, and advance multi-platform solutions for the network.
 Additionally, she helped launch AMC Networks’ Galaxy of Women initiative, which aspires to elevate the role of women in front of and behind the camera, and co-authored the study Superpowering Girls: Female Representation in the Sci-Fi/Superhero Genre with the Women’s Media Center, a non-profit organization founded by Jane Fonda, Robin Morgan, and Gloria Steinem.

-Prior to joining AMC Networks, Courtney held a number of roles at Nielsen, where she managed key national television accounts, directed strategic business initiatives internationally, and completed the flagship Emerging Leaders Program.
+Prior to joining AMC Networks, Thomasma held a number of roles at Nielsen, where she managed key national television accounts, directed strategic business initiatives internationally, and completed the flagship Emerging Leaders Program.
 She started her career in Ad Sales Research for Sony Pictures Entertainment.